Find a Qualified Attorney Near You

 Most state statutes prohibit workers’ compensation benefits payments to state officials.
 Generally, if a person exercises the state’s power, they are an official.
 They are ineligible to collect state workers’ compensation benefits.

 If you are a police officer or firefighter, many states have specific statutes for you.
 These statutes may also apply to uniformed sanitation workers.
-Many states have separate, specific provisions for these types of employees.
-These provisions clarify which workers' compensation benefits and requirements apply to these workers.
+Many states have separate provisions for these types of employees.
+These provisions clarify which workers’ compensation benefits and requirements apply to these workers.

 Legal Help for Public Employees

-Sometimes, understanding the workers' compensation law is challenging.
-You may have many questions.
-You might be curious about things like earning capacity and medical bills.
-You might wonder whether part-time or independent contractors get the same help.
-Some people might need to talk to a lawyer who knows about workers' compensation cases.
-These lawyers can help with things like written notice to the insurance company.
+Understanding workers’ compensation law can be challenging.
+You may be curious about factors like earning capacity and medical bills.
+Or you may wonder whether part-time or independent contractors get the same help.
+Some injured workers choose to work with a lawyer with expertise in workers’ compensation cases for help navigating the process.

 Can I Solve This on My Own or Do I Need an Attorney?